Skip Navigation

 As part of setting up the connection, you can specify a list of approved accounts to limit access to your KVS instance from the VPC.

-To use this feature, the Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Heroku Key-Value Store instance.
+To use this feature, you must provision the Amazon VPC Endpoint you create in a subnet that is in the same region as your Heroku Key-Value Store instance.
 See Regions for more information.

 Heroku Prerequisites